 What causes a sinus infection?

 A sinus infection (sinusitis) happens when the lining of your sinus cavities gets inflamed from a viral infection, like a cold.
-This causes swelling.
-And the swelling can block the normal drainage of fluid from your sinuses into the nose and throat.
-In a sinus infection, fluid builds up and can’t drain and builds up, bacteria or fungi may start to grow.
-These bacterial or fungal infections cause more swelling and pain – and is the main difference between a cold and a sinus infection.
+This causes swelling, which can block normal sinus drainage into the nose and throat.
+In a sinus infection, fluid builds up and can’t drain, allowing viruses, bacteria or fungi to start growing.
+The resulting infection causes more swelling and pain – and is the main difference between a cold and a sinus infection.

 - A cough that produces mucus